 My Study of Poe

 I first met Poe in a high school American Literature class.
 [As I remember it, my Poe English class paper in high school was my first attempt at literary writing.
 This meeting was during my junior year in high school when I chose to write a paper on Poe.
 In my studies of American Literature as a high school and college student and teacher for over 40 years, I came to value Poe [1809-1849] as one of America’s truly great creative geniuses as a poet, short story writer, and literary critic.
 In addition to these usual literary accomplishments, Poe is also credited with being an inventor of the modern short story, and helping to invent science fiction writing.Taken together, these accomplishments are nothing less than immense.

-It seems to me that Poe’s most famous writing is certainly ‘The Raven.’
+Surely Poe’s most famous writing is ‘The Raven.’
 The poem has 18 seven line stanzas with intricate rhyming.
 The poem has two characters, the narrator, and a raven which has somehow learned to speak one word, ‘Nevermore.’
 In the background of the poem is the dead beloved woman of the speaker of the poem, Lenore.
 Fortunately, or unfortunately, whichever the case may be, the word ‘nevermore’ perfectly answers a series of questions put to the bird by the narrator of the poem.

 Poe's Tragic Life